 It is important that you correctly indicate your mailing address, e-mail address, and telephone number(s).
-If you have an address, e-mail address, or telephone number change after submitting this application, e-mail the change(s) to the Recruiting website at ksalzman@isp.IN.gov immediately.
+If you have an address, e-mail address, or telephone number change after submitting this application, e-mail the change(s) to the Recruiting email at immediately.

-Incomplete applications will not be considered and will be discarded.
 Any misrepresentation of facts on this application will disqualify the applicant.
 Do not make inquiries regarding the status of the application; you will receive appropriate information concerning the application periodically via e-mail.
-Complete applications will be kept on file for one year from the date the selection process ends.
-After that time, they will be considered inactive and will be destroyed.

 - Submission of completed On-line Capitol Police Section Officer Application Form

 The expected duration of the selection process will be approximately three to four months.

 Any applicant, who competes in a selection process for a position as a Capitol Police Officer and is unsuccessful in achieving hiring status, shall not be excluded from competing in any subsequent selection processes.

 The Indiana Law Enforcement Academy is a live-in academy located in Plainfield, IN and comprises a course of academic and field instruction designed to acquaint the applicant with the performance, functions and duties of a Capitol Police Officer.
 The conduct of the school closely corresponds to training for officer candidates in military services.
 Training is typically conducted Monday through Friday with recruits returning home on the weekends.

 - Applicants who attend the training school are furnished lodging and meals at no expense to them.

 - This training is academically recognized by some universities, and credit may be earned for successful completion of the school.

 - Trainees may be dismissed at any time.